Absurd fantasies & Refexive De-Constructions:

-a genealogy of my aesthetic; 20 films.
+a genealogy of my aesthetic from films.

 Hal Hartley’s Flirt (1995)

-Like all Hartley film, the dialogue is delivered in a style simultaneously sweet and staccato; a language simplified like song lyrics, somehow both ambiguous and piercing.
-This story cycle repeats in Berlin and then Tokyo—the German version with a gay interracial fashionista and the Japanese tale told entirely in silent Butoh.
+Like all Hartley films, the dialogue is delivered in a style simultaneously tender and staccato; a language simplified like song lyrics, somehow both ambiguous and piercing.
+This story cycle repeats verbatim in Berlin and then Tokyo—the German version with a gay interracial fashionista and the Japanese tale told entirely in silent Butoh.
 If it sounds overly pretentious, don't worry, Hal already knows: "The filmmaker wants to ask if the same situation played out in different times amounts to anything different," a construction worker ponders in second person in somewhere-platz, "but he's already failed."

 Success, humility, failure, or good filmmaking: it doesn't much matter.
 Hartley has stated that this is his favorite of his films.
 It’s personal: it ends with a shot of him holding a canister of 35mm motion picture film, labeled "Flirt,” collapsed and despondent from the act of repeating and constant movement.
-But, he's found by Miho Nikaido, the Japanese protagonist played, who later becomes his wife...you know, in real life.
+But, he's found by Miho Nikaido, the Japanese protagonist, who later becomes his wife...you know, in real life.

 Mood: open-hearted, wondrous, everything-is-gonna-be-alright